Fire-proof safes can protect your valuables, including sensitive documents and cash, from a fire.

 - Protection against fire

 A few safes will offer protection in the two categories; however, it is difficult to do both efficiently.
-Security safes have thick, robust walls that could stop burglar attacks, whereas a fire-proof safe commonly has thinner insulated walls that are less robust, which means burglars have a better chance of breaking into them.
+For example, security safes have thick, robust walls to stop burglar attacks.
+On the other hand, a fire-proof safe has thinner insulated walls that are less robust, so burglars have a better chance of breaking into them.

-Underneath these high-level categories, other quality safes are accessible and simpler to choose.
+Underneath these high-level categories, other quality safes are accessible and more straightforward to choose from.
 It is significant for the insurance agencies to know what type of safe you purchased so they can offer you a suitable premium or reduce the premium for valuables appraised.

-There are basically two kinds of fire safe: to protect data and to protect documents paper:
+There are two kinds of fire-safe: to protect data and to protect documents paper:

-Fire data safes are appropriate for putting away tapes, CDs, DVDs, USB, hard drives, and, even for film negatives.
+Fire data safes are appropriate for putting away tapes, CDs, DVDs, USB, hard drives, and even film negatives.
 Data requires more protection than paper as the media can melt or get ruined at a lower temperature.